kilian-group/phantom-wiki/data/README.md

 1. We sample surnames from among the most common surnames in the US population according to https://names.mongabay.com/most_common_surnames.htm
 2. We sample first names using the `names` Python package (https://github.com/treyhunner/names).
 We thank the contributors for making this tool publicly available.
 3. We sample jobs from the list of real-life jobs from the `faker` Python package.
 We thank the contributors for making this tool publicly available.
 4. We sample hobbies from the list of real-life hobbies at https://www.kaggle.com/datasets/mrhell/list-of-hobbies.
-We are grateful to the original author for curating this list and making it publically available.
+We are grateful to the original author for curating this list and making it publicly available.

 #### Data Collection and Processing